facebook/flow/README.md

 Flow is a static typechecker for JavaScript.
 To find out more about Flow, check out [flow.org](https://flow.org/).

-For a background on the project, please read [this overview](https://flow.org/en/docs/lang/).
+For more background information on the project, please read [this overview](https://flow.org/en/docs/lang/).

 ## Contents